Yahoo Answers: Site statistics

 Yahoo!
 Answers represented between 1.03% to 1.7% of Yahoo! traffic.

 In popular media

 The comedy/advice podcast My Brother, My Brother and Me featured a reoccurring segment in which co-host Griffin McElroy selected and read a particularly humorous or outrageous question from Yahoo!
-Answers, submitted to them by listeners of the podcast.
+Answers, submitted by listeners of the podcast.
 The hosts would then discuss and attempt to answer the question, to comedic effect.
 The McElroys held a memorial for Yahoo Answers in the episode "Funeral for a Friend", shortly ahead of the service's closure.

 The Internet troll Ken M was a regular user on Yahoo!
 Answers, posting comments that confounded and annoyed other users.
 There were several communities on social media sites such as Reddit and Facebook dedicated to observing his antics, especially on Yahoo!
 Answers.
 Ken was named as one of Time's most influential people online in 2016.